Routing

 In big applications, you might have to reference a route over and over again.
 When you change the route URL, you'll have to change it everywhere you referenced it.
 To avoid this, you can name your routes and reference them by their name.
 This will save you a lot of time and prevent errors.

-Leaf router allows you name routes by using route options.
-Route options allow you to configure a route in a more advanced way.
-You can set route options by passing an array with configuration options as the second argument to the whatever route you ar e wofking on.
+Leaf router allows you name routes by using route params.
+They allow you add extra options to your routes like a route name, middleware, etc. You can set route options by passing an array with configuration options as the second argument to the whatever route you are working on.

 app()->get('/home', ['name' => 'home', function () {